ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/Dataverse_NO_eng.md

       onsite:
         building: DELTA
         room: 2010

-      # or TLU (Narva mnt 25):
-      # onsite:
-      #   building: TLU
-      #   room: A-123

-      # or custom:
-      # onsite:
-      #   alternateName: Hotel ABC
-      #   room: Lounge
-      #   streetAddress: 123 Main Street
-      #   addressLocality: City
-      #   addressRegion: County
-      #   addressCountry: Country
-      #   postalCode: 12345
-      #   latitude:
-      #   longitude:

-      # or online:
-      # online: Zoom, link will be given a few days before the course.

-# Finally, the course description in Markdown/HTML below (as many paragraphs as needed).
-# Description will be rendered on web-page and also in TeSS JSON (as a string of HTML).
 ---

 The Norwegian Dataverse team will let us glimpse behind the curtain of repository management, addressing significant challenges, data curation processes, migration of data from one repository to another, and ensuring data quality.
 The course slides will be in English but most lecture information will be spoken in Estonian.

 <!-- more -->

-DataverseNO (https://dataverse.no/ ) is a national, generic repository for open research data, owned and operated by UiT The Arctic University of Norway.
+DataverseNO (https://dataverse.no/) is a national, generic repository for open research data, owned and operated by UiT The Arctic University of Norway.
 DataverseNO is aligned with the FAIR Guiding Principles for scientific data management and stewardship.
 The technical infrastructure of the repository is based on the open source application Dataverse, developed by an international developer and user community led by Harvard University.
 DataverseNO is CoreTrustSeal certified.

 Data curation is carried out by data curators at the DataverseNO partner institutions.
 Datasets deposited in the top-level collection are curated by data curators at UiT The Arctic University of Norway (owner of DataverseNO).
 Data curators are staff members employed at the partner institutions, usually at the library of the institution.